For HOA, condo, and co-op board directors

 Three things every board is short on.

-Trustworthy vendors, a way to compare them, and a clean paper trail when the next board asks why you chose what you chose.
+Vendors you can trust, a way to compare them, and a clean paper trail when the next board asks why you picked who you picked.

 Compare vendors with real reviews